|About this course:|

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

-Through the printed Study Guide and supporting resources such as the Working With Young People (WWYP) and course websites, you’ll be developing the skills and understanding needed to lead work effectively with young people.
+Through online study materials and supporting resources such as the Working With Young People (WWYP) and course websites, you’ll be developing the skills and understanding needed to lead work effectively with young people.